microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/windowssettings.md

 | x.       | no condition match                                                | Low score    |

 ### Remarks
 * For each score condition we check if the property "ShowAsFirstResult" of the setting is true.
-If yes we use the firstResultScore insted of condition`s score.
+If yes we use the firstResultScore instead of condition`s score.

 ## Important for developers